mehtabsandhu/CodingChallenges/perception/README.md

 :-------------------------:|:-------------------------:
 ![](red.png)|![](answer.png)

-## Submission Specification
-- Your code should be written in any language, we recommend Python or C++.
-- Please upload your code to a public github repository for us to review
-- Please document your code.
-The more readable your code is the better you can show your coding skills.
-- Please include a README that contains the following:
-    - answer.png
-    - Methodolgy
-    - What did you try and why do you think it did not work.
-    - What libraries are used

 ## Methodolgy
 I first load the image, and convert it to HSV format for better color segmentation.
 I then filter out the image for red using the two HSV red color ranges.
 I then remove random red pixels using morphological operations, and extract contours of red images to locate the cones.
 I then removed further removed small areas of red.
 After obtaining the coordinates of all cone points, I split the image into two vertical halves (to calculate the least-squares line for each line of cones), and drew the lines onto the image.
 Finally, I saved the image to 'answer.png'.